 As at former conferences, a “Surveying the Field” section will feature papers airing general theoretical and methodological questions intrinsic to the scholarly field of Word and Music Studies.
 Overviews of recent developments and new directions are welcome; however, papers in this area should not address specialised topics.

 For some time, the biannual WMA conferences have provided a platform for emerging researchers to present their work in progress in Word and Music Studies.
 This tradition will be continued in the forthcoming conference.
 We therefore also welcome shorter talks of 15 minutes dedicated to presenting current research by younger scholars in the field.

 Please send abstracts of c.
-300 – 400 words and a short bio-bibliographical note via email to the conference convener by October 1st, 2018 (email address: email@example.com).
+300 – 400 words and a short bio-bibliographical note via email to the conference convener, Professor Dr Frieder von Ammon by January 1st, 2023 (email@example.com).
 You will be notified about whether your offer will be accepted as soon as possible.
 Accepted full papers will have a presentation length of 30 minutes (followed by 15 minutes’ discussion).
-Subsequent to a peer-review process they may be published in the conference proceedings, which will appear in the book series Word and Music Studies (WMS, published by Brill/Rodopi); shorter papers may be published on the WMA website.
+Subsequent to a peer-review process they may be published in the conference proceedings, which will appear in the book series Word and Music Studies (WMS, published by Brill); shorter papers may be published on the WMA website.

-We are confident that the papers emerging from this conference will form valuable contributions to the analysis of retro forms and styles as a major trend in contemporary cultural history as well as to Word and Music Studies in general.
+We are confident that the papers emerging from this conference will form valuable contributions to the analysis of repetition/variation in literature and music as a major trend in cultural history as well as to Word and Music Studies in general.